Narrowband Imaging Beginners Guide

 A motorized filter wheel is recommended when shooting with narrowband filters.
 Without it, you are forced to manually swap filters throughout the night (if necessary), which is time-consuming and impractical.

 There is no difference focusing your narrowband images from regular images (see my focusing tips for astrophotography).
-The only distinction is that narrowband imaging has longer exposures.
+The only distinction is that narrowband imaging will often require longer exposures.

-There are differences between the thickness of the filters; standard clear, RGB filters and narrowband filters.
-This means if the telescope is focused with the clear filter it will be out of focus when replaced by a narrowband filter.
+Keep in mind that there are differences between the thickness of astronomical filters.
+Standard clear, UV/IR, LRGB, and narrowband filters can have varying thicknesses.
+This means if the telescope is focused with the clear filter, it may be out of focus when replaced by a narrowband filter.

 For this reason, a motorized focuser for your telescope is practical to have.